This month we feature 11 stereographs taken by William H. Leeson, ca. 1865-1869. The Leeson stereographs form

 Lilienthal's marvelous photographs of post Civil War New Orleans, recently rediscovered in the Napoleon Museum in

-Switzerland, go on view this month in an exhibition at the New Orleans Museum of Art, Lost New Orleans:
+Switzerland, were exhibited in the Fall of 2000 at the New Orleans Museum of Art, Lost New Orleans:

 Photographs by Theodore Lilienthal for the Emperor Napoleon III."
 The exhibit, organized by the Southeastern

-Architectural Archive of Tulane University can be seen at NOMA and the
+Architectural Archive of Tulane University was on view at NOMA and the